 - Are there any restrictions on new equity issues?

 - How will ownership buy-outs be handled during both good and bad situations? (i.e. death, divorce, bankruptcy)

 - Dissolution triggers

 - Confidentiality agreements

 - Non-competition provisions

-It's pretty daunting all the information that needs to be considered when formulating a Shareholder Agreement, which is why it is very important to enlist the help of an attorney early into the formation of the company to ensure you've addressed all the tiny details that could possibly derail your partnership further down the road.
-At Kerr, Hendershot & Cannon, P.C., we are experienced in reviewing, drafting and implementing these types of agreements.
+It can be daunting when considering all the information that needs to be considered when formulating a shareholder agreement.
+This is why it is important to enlist the help of an attorney early in the formation of the company to ensure you've addressed details that could possibly derail your partnership further down the road.
+At Hendershot Cowart P.C., we are experienced in reviewing, drafting and implementing these types of agreements.
 To request a confidential consultation with an attorney, simply call (713) 909-7323 or contact us online.